dracula/fb-messenger/README.md

 ## Contributing

 Feel free to help me develop this extension by submitting pull requests!
 You can view a list of contributors [here](https://github.com/dracula/fb-messenger/graphs/contributors)

-### Todo

-- [x] change colour of placeholder in message input
-- [x] change colour of settings dropdown
-- [x] change colour of @mentions in text
-- [x] change colour of "Contacts" when searching for friends
-- [x] change colour of group names
-- [x] add colour to messenger friends without FB account
-- [ ] change colour of dropdown for marketplace details
-- [x] replace ruby sass with node-sass

-THEN:

-- [ ] update screenshot in README
-- [ ] submit PR to be on dracula theme website as showcase

 ## Questions